jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 # Overview

+<mark>**All completed!**</mark>

 The code is in MATLAB.
 Problem set source files included. (template scripts and input images.)

 Remember to enable the parallel computing toolbox for the parallel for loops etc. You may need to download and install the package if your MATLAB distribution does not come with it.

-**Progress**

-	- Complete: PS1, PS2, PS3, PS4, PS5, PS6
-	- Ongoing: PS7

-**What's below**

-Specific comments and highlights in some PS's.
+Below  are the comments and highlights for some PS's.
+It probably is too lengthy..

-More technical details are in the comments in the codes.
+(More technical details are in the comments in the codes.
 But more of them are in my study notes.

-Use this a quick brush-up and reminder of what this course is about.
+Use this a quick brush-up and reminder of what this course is about.)

 # PS1

-Nothing important to state..
+Nothing important to say..